aliyun/alibabacloud-console-base/packages/rc-markdown/README.md

 This package ships with no styles at all.

-Use `@alicloud/console-base-rc-markdown` you want to have a _beautiful_ look (with CSS var), or maybe you can warp with your own styling code.
+Use `@alicloud/console-base-rc-markdown` you want to have a _beautiful_ look (with CSS var), or maybe you can wrap with your own styling code.

 # Useful Links ✨